 - 6 garlic cloves, minced, (more or less based on preference)

 - 2 28 ounce cans crushed tomatoes, preferably fire-roasted

 - 1½ teaspoons salt

 - 1½ teaspoons dried oregano

 - 2 teaspoons dried sweet basil, (1½ tablespoons minced fresh basil)

 - ½ cup grated parmesan cheese

-- In a large skillet or pot, heat oil over medium to medium-high heat.
+- Heat oil over medium to medium-high heat in a large skillet or pot.
 Add the diced onions and saute for 10 to 15 minutes, stirring frequently.
-Add the garlic and saute for another 1 to 2 minutes, stirring frequently to prevent the garlic from burning.
+Next, add the garlic and saute for another 1 to 2 minutes, stirring frequently to prevent the garlic from burning.

 - Add the crushed tomatoes, sugar, salt, oregano, basil, and parmesan cheese (break up any clumps before adding).
 Stir well.
 Bring to a simmer.

 - Reduce the heat to medium-low, but maintain a simmer.
 Simmer for at least an hour to give the sauce time to cook down and thicken.